Actin filament

+Myosin are a family of motor proteins that use energy from ATP hydrolysis to produce force and movement along actin filaments.

 Actin filaments (also known as microfilaments) are protein filaments in the cytoplasm of eukaryotic cells that form part of the cytoskeleton.
 They are primarily composed of polymers of actin, but are modified by and interact with numerous other proteins in the cell.
 Actin filaments are usually about 7 nm in diameter and made up of two strands of actin.
 Microfilament functions include cytokinesis, amoeboid movement, cell motility, changes in cell shape, endocytosis and exocytosis, cell contractility, and mechanical stability.
 In inducing cell motility, one end of the actin filament elongates while the other end contracts, presumably by myosin II molecular motors.
 Additionally, they function as part of actomyosin-driven contractile molecular motors, wherein the thin filaments serve as tensile platforms for myosin's ATP-dependent pulling action in muscle contraction and pseudopod advancement.
 Microfilaments have a tough, flexible framework which helps the cell in movement.

 Actin was first discovered in rabbit skeletal muscle in the mid 1940s by F.B.
 Straub.
 Almost 20 years later, H.E.
 Huxley demonstrated that actin is essential for muscle contraction.
 The mechanism in which actin creates long filaments was first described in the mid 1980s.
 Later studies showed that actin has an important role in cell shape, motility, and cytokinesis.